psilons/pypigeonhole-proj-tmplt/sample-proj-lib/README.md

 - src folder: for python code
 - create top package under src, it should be the project folder name with _ instead of - .
 In this case, it's sample_proj_lib.
-- test folder: for python test code
+- test folder: for python test code.
 - create top package under test, it should be ```test_<top package in src>```.
   In this case, it's test_sample_proj_lib
 - a blank README.md file that we could fill in later.
 - setup.py: copy from pypigeonhole-build\src\pypigeonhole_build\dep_setup.py
   to the top package in src, we will modify it later.
 - app_setup.py: copy from pypigeonhole-build\src\pypigeonhole_build\app_setup.py
+  to the top package in src, we will modify it later.
+- dep_setup.py: copy from pypigeonhole-build\src\pypigeonhole_build\dep_setup.py
   to the top package in src, we will modify it later.
 - ```__init__.py```: copy from pypigeonhole-build\test\pypigeonhole_build\.
   Notice that there is some hook code in this file for unit testing.
 No need